danlyke/libfby/README.md

 I have started a couple of projects in Python, and every time I get into it, at some point I start thinking "why am I not just doing this in C++?"
-I have recently been maintaining a lot of Perl, and as the projects have grown larger have similarly been wanting typed values, compile-time warnings, and similar functionality.
+I have recently been maintaining a lot of Perl, and as the projects have grown larger, those too have similarly been wanting typed values, compile-time warnings, and similar functionality.

 And, of course, if you're going to write code for limited resource computing, C or C++ is the appropriate language.